Wheelchair Accessible Cape Town

 Have you already been to Cape Town?

-Tell me about our experience by leaving a comment below or send a message!
+Please share your experience by leaving a comment below or send a message!

 Je ne peux m’empêcher de comparer avec le côté très rudimentaire de la guesthouse où j’étais !
 Je savais par contre que les trentenaires avaient le goût du luxe…